 Finally, applicants must carefully review the supporting documents that are to be included in the application as this will vary depending on whether the intention is to build, renovate or purchase an off the plan dwelling.

-If you require further advice on the HomeBuilder scheme – we can conduct meetings by appointment, telephone and video conferencing.
-Please contact our Castlemaine office on 03 5472 1588 or Bendigo office on 03 5434 6666.
+If you require further advice on the HomeBuilder scheme, or you’re buying or selling a property, we can assist.
+Contact our Castlemaine office on 03 5472 1588 or Bendigo office on 03 5434 6666.